 W&L will subsidize 50% of the cost of Weight Watchers at Work for employees and their spouse/partner.
 The University will also subsidize 50% of online membership.
-Employees must pay the full cost of membership to Weight Watchers and complete a reimbursement form to receive the subsidy.
+For online membership, employees must pay the full cost to Weight Watchers and complete a reimbursement form to receive the subsidy.

 Here's how to get started:

 - Email Anne Remington (email@example.com, x8355) for instructions, including company ID and passcode, to begin Weight Watchers membership.